planariangames/mettlecore/METTLE_Core_SRD_Resources.md

 Riding atop a mount is a great advantage.
 In combat, the mount and rider count as a single unit.
 A mounted rider may use the mount's Speed instead of their own and enjoys Partial Cover (+2).
 The two must share the same Action but may Split Attacks between them.
 Otherwise, treat them as individuals.

- The mount uses a simplified NPC Pool (p.75), with their Frame in parentheses.
+ The mount uses a simplified NPC Pool (p.75), with their FRAME in parentheses.
 The rider may use their riding-related Concept to get the Mount to do something it does not want to, such as leaping over a dangerous obstacle, learning a trick, running to exhaustion, or staying in a battlefield.
 Treat this as a Parley Check (rider's Concept vs. mount's Pool).
 A trained mount behaves differently in certain conditions.
 For example, a war horse does not balk at combat or gunfire.

 {: .text-center}
 **MOUNTS**

--   **Camel:** *Pool 4(Frame 7), Speed 2, Attack (kick 7 DAM)*.
+-   **Camel:** *Pool 4(FRAME 7), Speed 2, Attack (kick 7 DAM)*.
 Ships of the desert, hardy and stubborn.
--   **Donkey:** *Pool 4(Frame 5), Speed 2, Attack (kick 5 DAM)*.
+-   **Donkey:** *Pool 4(FRAME 5), Speed 2, Attack (kick 5 DAM)*.
 Like a small but sturdy horse.
 Shines on rough terrain as a pack or riding animal.
--   **Elephant:** *Pool 4(Frame 12), Speed 1, Attack (stomp 12 DAM)*.
+-   **Elephant:** *Pool 4(FRAME 12), Speed 1, Attack (stomp 12 DAM)*.
 Mighty and steady.
--   **Horse:** *Pool 4 (Frame 7), Speed 3, Attack (kick 7 DAM)*.
+-   **Horse:** *Pool 4 (FRAME 7), Speed 3, Attack (kick 7 DAM)*.
 A strong, fast, and awe-inspiring mount for the ages.
--   **Mule**: *Pool 4(Frame 7), Speed 2, Attack (kick 7 DAM)*.
+-   **Mule**: *Pool 4(FRAME 7), Speed 2, Attack (kick 7 DAM)*.
 A sturdy mount or beast of burden with a lot of attitude.

 ## Vehicles

-Cars, airplanes, tanks, and bulldozers have ratings for their ease of handling, maximum speed, and Frame.
+Cars, airplanes, tanks, and bulldozers have ratings for their ease of handling, maximum speed, and FRAME.
 When necessary, the driver or pilot Checks their Concept vs. their current Speed.

 -   **Handling**: how easily it turns compared to others of its class.
 The modifier adds to the relevant Concept on Checks to control it.
 -   **Speed**: how fast it can go.
 This affects the Move and Race Actions in slightly different ways.
-Current Speed acts as a Move in Zones and as a substitute Poise score.
+Current Speed acts as a Move in Zones and as a substitute POISE score.
--   **Frame**: Size and weight, same as for Characters.
+-   **FRAME**: Size and weight, same as for Characters.

 The terrain favored by a vehicle should be obvious from its type.
 Unsuitable terrain increases Difficulty or is impassible, depending.